Hi, I'm Joe Kallo!

 I absolutely love making prints, and my photographs are nearly always taken with an actual physical print in mind.
 As we get more accustomed to enjoying photography online, we forget that it is a pale imitation of the beauty of a well-made physical photograph.
 Prints are available of nearly all images on the site.
 Depending on the image, prints are made in either my traditional darkroom (both black & white and color) or archivally printed from a digital image.
 Because of the large number of variables, please email me and we can discuss details.

 It’s probably not surprising, given the above, that I prefer the simplest of photographic methods: a rangefinder camera and almost always one of two prime lenses.
 A photograph, for me, will always be a piece of paper with an image on it.
 Photos on screens are handy and nice, but for me they are fast food to a print’s home cooked meal.
 Sometimes necessary, never sufficient.
 Concrete details?
 I shoot Leicas, and I almost always use either a 35mm Summaron or a 50mm Summicron.
-These days, nearly all of my work is digital.
+My photographs are shot on film that I develop in my darkroom.
+I nearly always make prints on a Canon pigment dye printer, but I do occasionally still wet print in the darkroom.